 Today Meg Rodgers continues to work on projects that range from private residences and condominiums to hotels and restaurants.
 Her love of culture, landscape, and antiques takes her around the world.
 Her passion for movies and conversation inspires her work.

-Professionally, Meg is a member of the Design Leadership Network and The Philadelphia Chapter of the Institute of Classical Architecture & Art member.
-She also serves on the Design Advisory Board for Moore College of Art & Design and the Executive Cabinet of the Leaders of Design Council.
+Professionally, Meg serves on the Design Advisory Board for Moore College of Art & Design and the Executive Cabinet of the Leaders of Design Council.
+She also is a member of the Barnes Foundation Morisot Passport to Paris Committee and Pennsylvania SPCA Bark & Whine Committee.

 Philadelphia College of Art 1976